Nanorobotics: Biohybrids

 The emerging field of bio-hybrid systems combines biological and synthetic structural elements for biomedical or robotic applications.
-The constituting elements of bio-nanoelectromechanical systems (BioNEMS) are of nanoscale size, for example DNA, proteins or nanostructured mechanical parts.
+The constituent elements of bio-nanoelectromechanical systems (BioNEMS) are of nanoscale size, for example DNA, proteins or nanostructured mechanical parts.
 Thiol-ene e-beams resist allow the direct writing of nanoscale features, followed by the functionalization of the natively reactive resist surface with biomolecules.
 Other approaches use a biodegradable material attached to magnetic particles that allow them to be guided around the body.

 Bacteria-based

-This approach proposes the use of biological microorganisms, like the bacterium Escherichia coli and Salmonella typhimurium.
+This approach uses biological microorganisms, like the bacterium Escherichia coli and Salmonella typhimurium.
 Thus the model uses a flagellum for propulsion purposes.
 Electromagnetic fields normally control the motion of this kind of biological integrated device.
 Chemists at the University of Nebraska have created a humidity gauge by fusing a bacterium to a silicon computer chip.

 Virus-based

-Retroviruses can be retrained to attach to cells and replace DNA.
+Retroviruses can be used to attach to cells and replace DNA.
 They go through a process called reverse transcription to deliver genetic packaging in a vector.
 Usually, these devices are Pol – Gag genes of the virus for the Capsid and Delivery system.
 This process is called retroviral gene therapy, having the ability to re-engineer cellular DNA by usage of viral vectors.
 This approach has appeared in the form of retroviral, adenoviral, and lentiviral gene delivery systems.
 These gene therapy vectors have been used in cats to send genes into the genetically modified organism (GMO), causing it to display the trait.

+Magnetic helical nanorobots

+Research led to the creation of helical silica particles coated with magnetic materials that can be maneuvered using a rotating magnetic field.

+Such nanorobots are not dependent on chemical reactions to fuel the propulsion.
+A triaxial Helmholtz coil can provide directed rotating field in space.
+It was shown how such nanomotors can be used to measure viscosity of non-newtonian fluids at a resolution of a few microns.
+This technology promises creation of a viscosity map inside cells and the extracellular milieu.
+Such nanorobots move in blood.
+Researchers have managed to controllably move such nanorobots inside cancer cells allowing them to trace out patterns inside a cell.
+Nanorobots moving through the tumor microenvironment have demonstrated the presence of sialic acid in the cancer-secreted extracellular matrix.

+Summary of helical nanorobots

+A magnetic helical nanorobot consists of at least two components - one being a helical body, and the other being a magnetic material.
+The helical body provides a structure to the nanorobot capable of translation along the helical axis.
+The magnetic material, on the other hand, allows the structure to rotate by following an externally applied rotating magnetic field.
+Helical nanorobots use magnetic actuation and helical propulsion methods.

+Magnetic helical nanorobots translate a rotational motion into translational movement through a fluid in low Reynolds number environments.
+These nanorobots have been inspired by naturally occurring microorganisms such as flagella, cilia, and Escheric coli (otherwise known as E. coli) which rotate in a helical wave.